AUTO INSURANCE

 Overview:

 In 2025, electric vehicle (EV) insurance is still generally more expensive than for gas-powered cars, but the gap is narrowing as more EVs enter the market and insurers adapt their offerings.
-On average, insuring a new EV is about 23% more expensive than insuring a comparable gasoline vehicle, primarily due to higher repair costs, specialized parts, and limited repair networks123.
+On average, insuring a new EV is about 23% more expensive than insuring a comparable gasoline vehicle, primarily due to higher repair costs, specialized parts, and limited repair networks.

 Cost Comparisons: Popular Electric Vehicles (2025)